 West Coast Swing (WCS), also called Modern Swing, is a style of swing that is danced to modern music.
 Instead of being upbeat and bouncy, this style of dance is smooth and elastic.
 It can be danced to all types of music, from blues to pop to rock-and-roll.
 Check out our What is WCS? page for more information.

 Do I have to dance to traditional swing/big band music?

-> Not at all!
+Not at all!
 WCS can be danced to any type of music in 4/4 time.
-Since West Coast Swing is a dance that evolves with modern music, you will mostly be dancing to pop, R&B, and blues.
+Since West Coast Swing is a dance that evolves with modern music, you will mostly be dancing to pop, R&B, country, and blues.
 Our social dancing commonly features music by artists like Ed Sheeran, Ariana Grande, Taylor Swift, and Sam Smith.

-> What are ways outside of group lessons that I can learn more about the dance?
+What are ways outside of group lessons that I can learn more about the dance?

 Private lessons are a great way to learn and grow quickly in your dance.
 We regularly have professional dancers in town for events.
 If you are interested in learning from them in a private lesson, please ask one of our instructors or officers for more information.
 You can also drill and practice on your own.
 Please check out our Videos page for more resources.
 One of the best ways to grow as a dancer is to social dance with as many people as possible.
 We have social dancing every week after lessons.
 We hope to see you there!

 Questions about events and competition

 Does everyone at Aggie Westies compete at events?